Continuing Education Activity

-Propofol is an intravenous anesthetic that is used for procedural sedation, during monitored anesthesia care, or as an induction agent for general anesthesia.
-It may be administered as a bolus or an infusion or some combination of the two.
-Propofol is prepared in a lipid emulsion which gives it the characteristic milky white appearance.
+Propofol is an intravenous anesthetic used for procedural sedation, during monitored anesthesia care, or as an induction agent for general anesthesia.
+It may be administered as a bolus or an infusion, or some combination of the two.
+Propofol is prepared in a lipid emulsion which gives it the characteristic milky white appearance and the colloquial name "milk of amnesia."
 The formula contains soybean oil, glycerol, egg lecithin, and a small amount of the preservative EDTA.
 Strict aseptic technique must be used when drawing up propofol as the emulsion can support microbial growth.

 - Maintenance of anesthesia in patients > 2 months old